![]() |

 |

-where vrad and vtan denote the radial und the tangential component of the speed respectively in relation to the centre of the gravitational source.
-Now we have to take into account that c changes in a gravitational field in the following way according to (2.1): |
+with respect to the centre of the gravitational source.
+Now we have to take into account the fact that c changes in a gravitational field in the following way according to (2.1): |

 |